jadran/TweetPostWidget/README.md

 # After You have your API Keys edit config.php

+- Your Bit.Ly Keys:
-$bitlyKey
+$bitlyKey          = "R_XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX";

-$bitlyLogin
+$bitlyLogin        = "yourloginname";

+- Your Twitter APP Keys:
-$consumerAPIkey
+$consumerAPIkey    = "XXXXXXXXXXXXXXXXXXXXXXXXX";

-$consumerAPIsecret
+$consumerAPIsecret = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX";

-$accessToken
+$accessToken       = "XXXXXXXXXX-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX";

-$accessTokensecret
+$accessTokensecret = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX";

 # And edit hashtag variable if you have hashtags for your site.
-$hashtag="#DokuMA #Makarska";
+- $hashtag="#DokuMA #Makarska";

 After this is done, zip the tweetwidget folder and upload as plugin in WordPress.

-You will see new widget on the right side of admin dashboard, paste url in text box and click "Send Tweet" If all api keys are correct and you have twitter metatags on your site you should see tweet on your twitter profile.
+You will see new widget on the right side of admin dashboard, paste url of your post and click "Send Tweet".
+If all api keys are correct and you have twitter metatags on your site you should see tweet on your twitter profile, if for some reason your tweet is longer than 140 it will remove hashtags from tweet, and post: title - bit.ly url - image.

 Done.